 It was nice to have the distraction, because the driver was going at breakneck speed through the little villages and herds of goats.
 I was certain the car was going to fall apart at any minute or else we would fly right off the road and over the cliff into the sea.
 As we barreled around a particularly sharp curve, the keys actually flew out of the ignition … and the car kept running.

 We looked at each other in shock.
 After a moment, Mike shrugged his shoulders and said, “Mafi mushkila!”
 The cab driver burst out laughing and repeated, “Mafi mushkila!
 Mafi mushkila,” his first words to us during the whole ride.

 That phrase, which means “no problem,” has since become one of my favorites.
 When the best-laid plans go awry, it’s a reminder that everything is still fine.
 We have done our best, and even if things aren’t perfect, the world has not ended.

 We enjoyed every moment of our time in Tangier, falling in love with the city’s labyrinthine medina that dates to the 15th century and the rugged Maghreb coast that has welcomed diplomats, spies, artists, and tourists for centuries.

-In fact, we loved it so much that Tangier, Morocco, is currently in our top three choices for our new home.
+In fact, we loved it so much that Tangier, Morocco, is currently in our top choices for our new home.